-Queen Mary 2
+Queen Mary 2 Review

 With the clever use of design elements, Queen Mary 2, one of the largest passenger liners ever built, bears a striking external resemblance to Cunard’s former flagship, the smaller, older Queen Elizabeth 2, which was retired from service in 2008.
-The world's grandest and most expensive liner is something of a transitional ship, incorporating classic ocean-liner features—sweeping staircases, soaring public rooms, a 360-degree promenade deck, and a grand ballroom—all comfortably within a hull that also includes a trendy Canyon Ranch Spa and a full-scale planetarium.
+The world's grandest and most expensive liner is a transitional ship, incorporating classic ocean-liner features—sweeping staircases, soaring public rooms, a 360-degree promenade deck, and a grand ballroom—all comfortably within a hull that also includes a trendy Canyon Ranch Spa and a full-scale planetarium.

 Interior spaces blend the traditional style of early-20th-century liners with all the conveniences 21st-century passengers expect.
 Public rooms are mainly located on two decks low in the ship—remember, this is a liner designed for North Atlantic crossings.
 The grand lobby is palatial, and the wide passageways lead to a variety of lounges, shops, a casino, show room, and planetarium.
 The Queen's Room is especially regal.

 Wine connoisseurs take note: Norwegian Cruise Line has partnered with the Michael Mondavi Family Estate Read moreRead more